apollographql/apollo-server/docs/source/performance/caching.md

 ## Caching with a CDN

-Whenever Apollo Server sends an operation response that has a non-zero `maxAge`, it includes a `Cache-Control` HTTP header that describes the response's cache policy.
+Whenever Apollo Server sends an operation response that is cacheable, it includes a `Cache-Control` HTTP header that describes the response's cache policy.

+To be cacheable, all of the following must be true:
+- The operation has a non-zero `maxAge`.
+- The operation has a single response rather than an [incremental delivery](../workflow/requests#incremental-delivery-experimental) response.
+- There are no errors in the response.

-The header has this format:
+When the response is cacheable, the header has this format:

 ```
 Cache-Control: max-age=60, private
 ```

+When the response is not cacheable, the header has the value `Cache-Control: no-store`.

 If you run Apollo Server behind a CDN or another caching proxy, you can configure it to use this header's value to cache responses appropriately.
 See your CDN's documentation for details (for example, here's the [documentation for Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html#expiration-individual-objects)).